On this page

 Templates

-Templates help you create reusable starting points for your team's guides and surveys.
-By providing pre-configured designs, placeholder content, targeting, and themes, templates ensure consistency while saving time for content creators.
+Templates are reusable starting points for your team's guides and surveys.
+They include pre-configured designs, placeholder content, targeting, and themes to keep content consistent and reduce setup time.

 Key benefits

-• Consistency: Ensure all team members follow the same design standards and messaging approach.
+• Consistency: every team member follows the same design standards and messaging approach.

-• Standardization: Maintain consistent branding, themes, and structure across all your guides and surveys.
+• Standardization: branding, themes, and structure stay consistent across all guides and surveys.

-• Team efficiency: Help team members get started with proven templates.
+• Team efficiency: team members get started with proven templates.

-• Quality control: Review and polish templates before making them available to your team.
+• Quality control: review and polish templates before releasing them to your team.

 Creating templates